During last Friday’s live Q&A session on YouTube, one of our regular viewers (Hi, Lisa!) asked a great question pertaining to women dealmakers.

 And don’t forget to leverage your network for support – including us!

 Carl and I are extremely passionate about helping dealmakers succeed.
-Send us your questions to answer in our next live Q&A session – this Friday, April 10, at 11:00 a.m.
-ET (4:00 p.m.
-GMT).
+Send us your questions to answer in a future post or on our next live YouTube Q&A.

 You’re only one deal away,

 P.S.
-Mark your calendar for Friday and be sure to subscribe to the Dealmaker Wealth Society YouTube channel to get a notification when Carl and I go live.
+Be sure to subscribe to the Dealmaker Wealth Society YouTube channel to get notifications when Carl and I go live.